Travel towards the southeastern corner of Oregon, and 30 miles south of Burns, you’ll discover the Malheur National Wildlife Refuge.

 Running through the heart of the Malheur Refuge, the 30 mile long Central Patrol Road is undoubtedly your best route for bird and wildlife viewing.
 But winged and furred inhabitants are not the only visitor attractions.
 The refuge is a short way from a local petroglyph.
 A fascinating, historic structure called the ‘Round Barn’ that dates from the late 1800s.
 To get there, head east from the headquarters on Narrows-Princeton Road for nine miles.
 Here, the road turns to gravel and runs into Diamond Highway, a paved road that leads a further 12 miles south to the barn.
 Also not to be missed is ‘Diamond Craters’, a series of volcanic craters, domes and lava tubes.
 You’ll find them if you head six miles further south from the Round Barn on the Diamond Highway.

-The Steens Mountain area has several trails for both horseback riding and hiking, and thousands of wide open spaces for cross-country adventurers.
+The Steens Mountain area has several trails for both horseback riding and hiking, and thousands of wide-open spaces for cross-country adventurers.
 The Mud and Ankle Creek is a 7-mile trek with a moderate rating and an elevation gain ranging from 100-2,500 feet.
-In spring and summer, there are many stream crossings which add to the adventure and the best times to hike are May to October.
+In spring and summer, there are many stream crossings that add to the adventure and the best times to hike are May to October.

 Pike Creek follows an old jeep road for a mile and then becomes a walking trail for another mile before gradually petering out.
-More experienced hikers can pick up the trail further ahead where it eventually leads to a neat, well established campsite.
-Keep a watch out for cougar, deer and ever-elusive bighorn sheep on this 3-mile trail.
+More experienced hikers can pick up the trail further ahead where it eventually leads to a neat, well-established campsite.
+Keep a watch out for cougar, deer, and ever-elusive bighorn sheep on this 3-mile trail.
 Pike Creek is rated as difficult with an elevation gain from 300-3,000 feet.
-The best times to hike are March to November.
+The best times to hike are from March to November.